Frequently Asked Questions Frequently Asked Questions About Rehabilitation Programs

 “What is inpatient rehab all about?”

-Inpatient treatment provides care to those who go there 24 hours a day, seven days a week.
-It is a live-in, residential center that people actually go to get fully clean from drug and alcohol addiction and from substance abuse in general.
+Inpatient treatment provides care 24 hours a day, seven days a week.
+It is a residential center that people actually go to get fully clean from drug and alcohol addiction and from substance abuse in general.
 For those who are addicted to drugs and alcohol, it is much better to be taken out of your home environment in order to focus on your recovery and to really handle and address the issue properly and on a permanent level.
 There are many different types of inpatient rehab approaches, and generally speaking, one can pick and choose which rehab to go to that has the best possible services for him or her.

 “How can I tell if I need outpatient or inpatient rehab?”